ltatka/ReactionNetworkEvolution.jl/README.md

    import ReactionNetworkEvolution as rne rne.run_evolution()
    ```

+   **NOTE:** If an output directory is not supplied, then one will  be created in the current working directory.
+Make sure that the working directory allows new directories to be made.
 3. **Customize Evolution (optional)**
    The run_evolution() function takes several optional keyword arguments:
   * ```nbatches```: the number of batches to run (100 by default)